-Compare Cheap Insurance Quotes for Landlords
+Compare Landlord Insurance Quotes

 Landlord insurance: Compare quotes for residential & commercial property

 Buy-to-let properties are very popular investments in the UK, but being a landlord brings with it a number of responsibilities – from deposit protection to gas safety certificates, and from Energy Performance Certificates (EPCs) to making sure smoke detectors are in good working order, there’s a lot to remember.
+In fact in some regions of the UK, it is not uncommon for new rental advertisements to have multiple offers from potential tenants within 24 hours.

 While all these demands on your time can mean landlords insurance gets pushed down the list of priorities, it really is worth taking the time to find a suitable policy to protect your investment.